 - Set of training slides (PowerPoint format, in English language)

 This work has been presented in a webinar organized by the G6PD Operational Research Community of Practice (GORCoP), available here.

 3. Determine barriers and facilitating factors for the implementation of the G6PD biosensor:

 The training also included focus group discussions (FGDs) led by social scientists to get feedback on the ease of use and feasibility of implementing the G6PD biosensor.
 Individual interviews with some HWs as well as public health officials were also conducted.
 This work provided useful insights into different issues to consider, such as the health system level to target for testing and the perceived value of testing in settings with falling malaria cases.
 The FGDs and interview questionnaires are made available here, and a full analysis has been published:

-Quantitative G6PD diagnosis requires cut-off thresholds to guide treatment decisions.
+Quantitative G6PD diagnosis requires cut-off thresholds to inform P. vivax treatment decisions.
 Current reference methods show significant inter-laboratory variability in results, meaning that lab-specific thresholds must first be established through bespoke local population surveys.
 To investigate whether this barrier to implementation can be avoided with the new quantitative G6PD diagnostics, a reproducibility assessment of the STANDARD G6PD test (SD Biosensor, Rep. of Korea) was conducted across 10 sites to assess inter-laboratory variability.
 G6PD results did not differ significantly between sites and users.
 If further studies under field conditions generate comparable results, the biosensor would allow standardized cut-offs for G6PD activity levels to be defined.
 This would greatly simplify the roll out of novel highly effective radical cure treatment regimens for P. vivax infections.
 A full overview of the study findings has been published in PLoS Neglected Tropical Diseases.